School Council - Living out our strong British Values

-Our school council is composed of one representative from each class who is elected at the beginning of each academic year.
+Our school council is composed of one representative from each class (or year group) who is elected at the beginning of each academic year.
 The children are given the opportunity to present why they believe they will be able to support the development of the school to their classes, and from there a democratic vote takes place.

 At their own request, in support of our school ethos, the council recently planned a series of ‘Random Acts of Kindness’ around the school where small groups would sneak into classrooms during the lunch hour to sharpen pencils or hang up the coats.
 This really supported the feeling of togetherness and community around our school and was popular with all the classes.

 School council are also responsible for planning and delivering other fund raising events such as for Children in Need or other national initiatives as it is important for our whole school to feel that they are a part of something larger.